shuding/delay/README.md

 # Delay for JavaScript
-One-line `JS sleep function` based on generator, inspired by tj/co.
+One-line `JS sleep function` based on generator.
+Without callbacks, promises, never stack overflow.
+Inspired by tj/co.

 __Caution: this is an experiment project, not safe for production.
 Please use co or Q.__